Thyraz/energy-custom-graph/README.md

 1. In Home Assistant, open *HACS > Frontend* and click the three-dot menu in the top right.
 2. Choose *Custom repositories*, add `https://github.com/Thyraz/energy-custom-graph`, and leave the category set to *Lovelace*.
-3. Search for "Energy Custom Graph" in HACS, install the latest release, and let HACS add the resource to your dashboard automatically.
+3. Search for "Energy Custom Graph" in HACS, install the latest release.
-4. Reload the browser or clear the Lovelace cache if the new card type is not immediately available.
+4. Reload the browser and clear the Browser cache if the card won't show up immediately.

 ### Manual installation